roimartins/onebenthicdb/README.md

 # DATA ISSUES WHICH NEED TO BE RESOLVED
 1. SC RSMP FAUNAL SAMPLES: PSA FOR <63um is split across all sieves. should be a total under 0mm siever.
 Has been resolved for PSA only samples
-2. Add sediment only samples from East Channel baseline (2014/15), BC and NW
+2. Add sediment only samples from East Channel baseline (2014/15), BC and NW.
+I checked and there re no sed only samples for the east channel.

 # DATA IMPORT PROCEDURES
 ## POPULATE TABLES ####